FAQ

 How Do I Apply?

-The application process begins by completing the screening form which can be accessed by clicking Apply Now on a retreat information page on our website.
-Our team will review your form and get back to you with next steps (usually within 3-5 business days).
+The application process begins by completing the screening form which can be accessed here.
+Our team will review your application and get back to you with next steps (usually within 3-5 business days).

 How Should I Prepare for a Beckley Retreat?